 Just read on.

-So, the reason for arrows to wobble stems from the approach when you release the arrow.
+So, one of the many reasons you get wobbly arrows stems from the approach when you release the arrow.

 When you do not fire the arrow properly, it affects the courts of your arrow.
 It will wobble mid-flight.